Mary and her husband work on international projects and have travelled to many places in Spain.

 Tarraco, A Roman Stronghold in Spain

 Tarraco became the first critical Roman stronghold in Spain.
 Commemorating his victories, Julius Caesar called it Colonia Julia Victrix Triumphalis.
-Emperor Augustus made Tarraco the capital of Hispania and built a temple in his honour there, and the Castle of Pilate made as his Palace.
+Emperor Augustus made Tarraco the capital of Hispania and built a temple in his honour there, and the Castle of Pilate made his Palace.

 During the Roman Imperial rule, Tarraco flourished even more.
-Its flax trade, fertile plain and sunny shores, and its wine, praised by Pliny the Elder in one of his writings, made it one of the Roman Empire's richest seaports.
+Its flax trade, fertile plain and sunny shores, and wine, praised by Pliny the Elder in one of his writings, made it one of the Roman Empire's wealthiest seaports.

 The City of Tarragona Today